-Pay-as-you-go or PAYG services currently work solely on AWS.
-Solutions are in development for both Microsoft Azure and Google Cloud Compute.
+Pay-as-you-go or PAYG services currently work on both Amazon Web Services and Microsoft Azure.
+Solutions are also in development for Google Cloud Compute.

 For more information on using Uyuni, see the official Uyuni documentation at https://documentation.suse.com/suma.